sfu-cl-lab/relational-contingency-table/README.md

 ## References

-The algorithm implements the method from (Qian et al.) based on metaqueries and the Inverse Fast Moebius Transform.
+The algorithm implements the method from (Qian et al. CIKM 2014) based on metaqueries and the Inverse Fast Moebius Transform.